 The salary for owner operators is about on par with what other companies offer.

-The national average salary for truckers in the United States is $43,464, according to Glassdoor.
+Our national average salary for truckers in the United States is $59,158.

-Epes appears to pay drivers a 2x higher salary than the national average.
+Epes appears to pay drivers almost 40% higher salary than the national average.

 Drivers who work for the company rate them favorably overall.
 Some complain about poor communication, but most other drivers say the company offers a good work experience.
 Complaints about management and communication are common in this industry.